Jprebys/mod2-project-group-3/README.md

 /#You are here
 ```

 ## Project Context

-Our task was to find relationships between traits of homes and their sale price in King County, Washington to advise realestate investors and potential home buyers on what features may increase the value of their properties.
+Our task was to find relationships between traits of homes and their sale price in King County, Washington to advise real estate investors and potential home buyers on what features may increase the value of their properties.
 For this analysis we focused on single family homes within King County that had a sale price greater than $0 and sold in the year 2019.

 ## Objectives + Success Criteria